-Ten years after the launch of the original iPhone, Apple's latest refresh of the product line skips the 'iPhone 7s' name in favor of the iPhone 8 and iPhone 8 Plus.
-Unlike the iPhone X, the iPhone 8 family keeps close to the familiar iPhone design, with the glass backed smartphones now able to be wirelessly charged.
+Ten years after the original iPhone's launch, Apple's 2017 refresh of the product line skipped the 'iPhone 7s' name in favor of the iPhone 8, iPhone 8 Plus, and iPhone X. Unlike the latter, the iPhone 8 series stayed close to that era's established iPhone design.

-Launched as part of Apple's September event alongside the iPhone X, the iPhone 8 and iPhone 8 Plus are considered the annual revision of the iPhone range.
-While the iPhone X boasts a new display and Face ID, the iPhone 8 device family gives users a more familiar design that retains the Home button, while also offering upgraded, higher-performance internals compared to 2016's iPhone 7 range.
+Launched as part of Apple's September 2017 event, the iPhone 8, and iPhone 8 Plus were considered the standard annual revision of the iPhone range.
+While the iPhone X boasted a new display and Face ID, the iPhone 8 device family gives users a more familiar design that retains the Home button, while also offering upgraded, higher-performance internals compared to 2016's iPhone 7 range.